 Never Pay Bills Late

-Pay all your bills on time and don’t miss any payments or default on your debts.
+Pay all your bills on time and don’t default on your debts.
 Your payment history accounts for the most significant percentage of your score at 35%.
-If you are consistent with your payments and have patience, you will see tremendous progress as the months go by until you hit that sweet spot where you are happy with your credit score.
+If you are consistent with your payments and have patience, you may see your credit improve as the months go.

 Hopefully, with your efforts, you will see your score tick up to 750 and further to 800 or beyond.
-Once you feel you have made a satisfactory impact, we suggest talking with the bank you’d like to get your mortgage from and discussing what rates might be available to you.
+Once you obtain a good credit score, we suggest talking with the bank you’d like to get your mortgage from and discussing what rates might be available to you.
 You will surely receive a far better deal on the interest rate and mortgage insurance by working on your score before applying.